 Quickly after transfection (4-8h), cells start releasing viral particles into the culture supernatant and you can generally harvest the supernatant containing viruses 24h after transfection.
 This supernatant can be stored at 4 °C or can be directly added to your target cells.
 However in that case you don’t know how many viral particles you put in your culture.
 As viral production can change from one batch to another.
 For experimental consistency it’s a good idea to purify and titer your virus.
 Virus purification can be a tricky process.
 You have to centrifuge the culture supernatant in order to precipitate the viral particles.
 Some protocols suggest adding sucrose to the supernatant to create a gradient of density that favours virus precipitation.
 My tip for this process is to test several protocols that have been described (protocol 1, protocol 2, protocol 3) to find the one that will give you the best production for your system.

 Once purified, you must titrate your viral particles to determine their concentration.
-Three methods are broadly used for virus titration: the p24 ELISA dosing method detects the expression of viral capsid antigen p24, the FACS dosing method correlates viral titre to the number of cells transduced by a GFP encoded virus, and the reverse transcriptase activity assay.
-All these methods have been described in a previous Addgene blog
+Three methods are broadly used for virus titration: the p24 ELISA dosing method detects the expression of viral capsid antigen p24, the FACS dosing method correlates viral titre to the number of cells transduced by a GFP encoded virus, and the reverse transcriptase activity assay uses qPCR to quantify viral RNA.
+All of these methods have been described in a previous Addgene blog

 Once you know your viral titre, you can incubate your cells with virus at different multiplicity of infection (MOI=ratio of virus to cells).
 Again, my tip here is to test several protocols as the set-up depends on the type of cell you would like to infect.
 Most of the protocols you will find will recommend using a polycation, like polybrene (protocol) or DEAE dextran (protocol), which help the viral particle bind to your target cells.
 If you are transducing non-adherent cells you might need to centrifuge your cells with the virus in order to aid viral binding.
 This method, called spinoculation, has been found very effective for T cells transduction for instance.